[Summer Camp]

 A wide variety of card games are enjoyed by all ages.
 Sparks and Flames are often found gathered around in front of the main fireplace playing I Doubt It, Slap, or that all-time favorite with this age group: Mao!
 Groups of Senior Flames and Bonfires are often found in the Dole Wing playing Spades, Hearts, Canasta, and other more advanced card games.
 And it's not unusual to see Bonfires and Embers playing Bridge, Whist, Rummy, and other traditional card games.

-© Anna Rich 2009 Members of the FNCA Puzzle Club gather at all sorts of random times around the Puzzle Table at the far end of the dining hall where there is always a good-sized puzzle calling relentlessly to be put together.
+© Anna Rich 2009 Members of the FNCA Puzzle Club gather at all sorts of random times around the Puzzle Table at the near end of the Dining Hall where there is always a good-sized puzzle relentlessly calling to be put together.

-There is a sizable religious library in Whitehead Hall that gets regular use during camp.
-We also have field and trail guides, an unusual assortment of novels, children's literature, and reference books in various other places around camp.
+There is a sizable religious library in Whitehead Lecture Hall that gets regular use during the camp session.
+In various other places around the grounds, there are field and trail guides, an assortment of popular novels (regularly restocked by our camp librarian), children's literature, and reference books.

 © Beki Greenwood 2010

-© Emily Woofenden 2008 The Goddard Annex and the adjacent Play Yard are reserved for the use of the Sparks.
+© Emily Woofenden 2008 The Goddard Annex and the adjacent play yard are reserved for the use of the Sparks.
 It includes a wide variety of toys and play equipment for the children to enjoy.
-This is also the site of childcare during lectures in the morning.
+This is also the site of childcare during morning lectures.

 © Cassie Young 2009 Chalmers Lodge was given to the Assembly specifically for the use of the Flames.
 It is the teen lounge as well as the location of their morning religion class.
-It includes a ping pong table, built-in benches, and sometimes --- if the Flames provide it --- the only music sound system allowed on campus.
+It has a ping pong table, foosball table, built-in benches, and, if the Flames provide it, the only music sound system without headphones allowed on campus.

-© Nancy F. Little 2009 The Dole Wing, located between the dining hall and Whitehead Hall, is the adult lounge --- Sparks and Flames aren't allowed to hang out there.
+© Nancy F. Little 2009 The Dole Wing is the adult lounge, reserved for the Bonfires and Embers use --- Sparks and Flames are not allowed to hang out here.
 It's usually a place of quiet conversation, animated board and card games, reading, spontaneous discussion, and a haven for any adult wanting a break from the crowd.
+It also holds the camp computer, a large well-stocked book case, several information tables, the camp treasurer's desk, and a large fireplace.

 © Beki Greenwood 2009 Adrienne Frank Fellowship Hall is the newest building at the FNCA.
 It is purposely sited at a secluded spot in the woods out of earshot of most of the rest of camp.
-It is sometimes used for early morning yoga, children's religion classes, and impromptu Flames projects; but it's dedicated purpose is an after-hours site where adults can gather without worrying about waking anyone.
-Therefore, it is a terrific place for evening soirees, liquidation parties, night owls, and the like.
+It is sometimes used for early morning yoga, children's religion classes, and impromptu Flames projects; but it's dedicated purpose is an after-hours site where adults can gather without worrying about keeping other campers awake.
+Therefore, it is a terrific place for evening soirees, night owls, and the like.
+It is also the site of the Opening Weekend Program.

-Tuesday afternoon from 2:30-4:30 is Work Day at the Assembly.
-Everyone gathers on the front porch after Rest Hour where the Buildings & Grounds Committee divvies up a list of work that needs to be done.
-This list often includes minor repairs like fixing a sticking door or replacing a broken screen, cleaning the Main Building, collecting fire wood and kindling, and a myriad of other small- and medium-size jobs.
+Each Tuesday afternoon from 2:30-4:30 is Work Day.
+Everyone gathers on the front porch after Rest Hour where the Buildings & Grounds Committee divvies up a list of work that needs to be done among the able bodies available.
+The list includes minor repair jobs such as fixing a sticking door or replacing a broken screen, cleaning jobs including sweeping and vacuuming the Main Building, mundane tasks such as collecting fire wood and kindling, bigger chores such as painting and/or staining various buildings, and sometimes a larger project or two like tree work or replacing plumbing if we have campers with the appropriate skills.

 © Nancy F. Little 2008